DevSpen/d.js-BDScript-Documentation/functions/usersInChannel.md

 # $usersInChannel
-Returns a list of users that are currently in the provided voice channnel.
+Returns a list of users that are currently in the provided voice channel.

 ## Usage
 ```